 The Ambriel’s Gift vineyard sits behind our house in Coonawarra, and is grown at a tiny 1 tonne per acre (the average for Coonawarra is 3.5 – 4 tonnes).
 The grapes were grown with minimal intervention, with only 4 organic sprays for the season.
 No pesticides have been used in this vineyard for over 10 years.

 No expense was spared to make the best wine possible: it was aged in fine grain French oak 300 litre Hogsheads for 26 months before bottling.
 It contains below organic levels of sulphur, and is suitable for vegetarians and vegans.

 We aged this wine for 24 months in the finest French Oak barrels.
 From these, only the most complex flavours from the finest barrels were selected.
-This year only 3 barrels made the cut, creating only 100 cases, with only 888 bottles being released.
-The French Oak barrels have integrated beautifully in this wine.
-The darkest of dark berries went into this; blueberry, cassis, and molasses over mint.
-Extremely long finish.
-The Head Honcho will age well until 2042.
+This year only 3 barrels made the cut, creating only 100 cases.

-The 2012 vintage was awarded 95 points by James Halliday, 4.5 Stars Winestate Magazine and Gold at the Melbourne International Wine Competition.
+The 2012 vintage was awarded 96 points by James Halliday and Gold at the Melbourne International Wine Competition.

 Download tasting notes